-The end of 2021 marks the 10-year anniversary of the Fund.
-In US dollar terms, the Fund is up 5.5% per annum since inception and 12.4% per annum over the last five years, outperforming both the Fund's benchmark and the MSCI EFM Africa ex SA Index.
-For our South African investor base whose decision to allocate to the Fund is weighed against South African equity indices, it is pleasing to see that the Fund has also outperformed the Capped SWIX - the benchmark used in most South African local equity funds - over both 10 and five years (2% and 9% per annum relative outperformance in ZAR terms, respectively).
+In US dollar terms, the Fund is up 4.5% per annum over the last 10 years and 12.3% per annum over the last five years, outperforming the Fund's benchmark.
+For our South African investor base whose decision to allocate to the Fund is weighed against South African equity indices, it is pleasing to see that the Fund has also outperformed the Capped SWIX - the benchmark used in most South African local equity indices - over both 10 and five years (1% and 9% per annum relative outperformance in ZAR terms, respectively).